 CSDE Adds CTA as Strategic Partner on International Anti-Botnet Guide

-The Council to Secure the Digital Economy (CSDE), an alliance of the leading global companies across the technology and communications sectors working cooperatively to address cybersecurity threats, today announced it is partnering with the Consumer Technology Association (CTA)TM to complement its ongoing effort to develop an international guide to anti-botnet security practices.
+The Council to Secure the Digital Economy (CSDE), an alliance of the leading global companies across the information technology and communications sectors working cooperatively to address cybersecurity threats, today announced it is partnering with the Consumer Technology Association (CTA)TM to complement its ongoing effort to develop an international guide to anti-botnet security practices.
 The guide will expand on international efforts to address the threat these attacks pose to the global digital economy, currently estimated as high as 20 percent of global GDP.

 The announcement comes on the heels of the release in the United States of the “Report to the President on Enhancing Resilience Against Botnets,” prepared for the White House by the Departments of Homeland Security and Commerce, calling on industry and government to “work together to drive best practice adoption.”